Hammarou/README-Generator/README.md

 * Using terminal, navigate into desired local directory using `cd` command: `cd path/to/desired/folder `
 * Install dependencies: `npm install`

 ## Usage

-- The README Generator is intended for use by potential users seeking to quickly create README files for their open sourced project applications posted on GitHub.

-- The README is formatted in markdown language and is specified to user generated responses to prompt questions.

 ### Generate README file